diojin/mockingjay/docs/Digest of Addison.Wesley.Java.Concurrency.in.Practice.May.2006.md

 ```
 Imagine an application where N threads execute doWork in Listing 11.1, fetching tasks from a shared work queue and processing them; assume that tasks do not depend on the results or side effects of other tasks.
 Ignoring for a moment how the tasks get onto the queue, how well will this application scale as we add processors?
 At first glance, it may appear that the application is completely parallelizable.
 However, there is a serial component as well fetching the task from the work queue.

-This example also ignores another common source of serialization: result handling.
+`This example also ignores another common source of serialization: result handling`.
 All useful computations produce some sort of result or side effect,  if not, they can be eliminated as dead code.
 Since Runnable provides for no explicit result handling, these tasks must have some sort of side effect, say writing their results to a log file or putting them in a data structure.
 Log files and result containers are usually shared by multiple worker threads and therefore are also a source of serialization.
 If instead each thread maintains its own data structure for results that are merged after all the tasks are performed, then the final merge is a source of serialization.

-The curves in Figure 11.2 compare throughput for two thread-safe Queue implementations: a LinkedList wrapped with synchronizedList, and a ConcurrentLinkedQueue
+The curves in Figure 11.2 compare throughput for two thread-safe Queue implementations: a LinkedList wrapped with synchronizedList, and a ConcurrentLinkedQueue.

 The difference in throughput comes from differing degrees of serialization between the two queue implementations.
-The synchronized LinkedList guards the entire queue state with a single lock that is held for the duration of theo ffer or remove call; `ConcurrentLinkedQueue uses a sophisticated nonblocking queue algorithm (see Section 15.4.2) that uses atomic references to update individual link pointers`.
+The synchronized LinkedList guards the entire queue state with a single lock that is held for the duration of the offer or remove call; `ConcurrentLinkedQueue uses a sophisticated nonblocking queue algorithm (see Section 15.4.2) that uses atomic references to update individual link pointers`.
 In one, the entire insertion or removal is serialized; in the other, only updates to individual pointers are serialized.

 Amdahl's law quantifies the possible speedup when more computing resources are available, if we can accurately estimate the fraction of execution that is serialized.
 Although measuring serialization directly can be difficult, Amdahl's law can still be useful without such measurement.